newrelic/newrelic-node-examples/openai/README.md

 ```

 ## Inspecting AI Responses
 After sending a few requests, navigate to your application in `APM & Services`.
-Select `AI Monitoring` > `AI Responses`
+Select `AI Monitoring` > `AI Responses`:

 ![AI Responses Landing](./images/ai-home.png?raw=true "AI Responses Landing")

-If you click the details of a response you will see metrics, trace information and LLM specific information
+If you click the details of a response you will see metrics, trace information and LLM specific information:

 ![AI Response](./images/response-details.png?raw=true "AI Response Details")